Tiny Harris Admits She & T.I. Aren’t Over Despite Divorce Filing, ‘TIP Needs To Come Back To Me’ [Video]

 TMZ also recently confirmed that T.I. and Tiny have been spending time together following her December divorce filing, reporting last month that the couple were still speaking and on good terms for their children.

-“T.I. and Tiny are currently on speaking terms,” TMZ said of the couple, who wed in 2010 and have three children together as well as multiple step children from previous relationships, in December.
+“T.I. and Tiny are currently on speaking terms,” TMZ said of the couple, who wed in 2010 and have three children together as well as multiple stepchildren from previous relationships in December.

 The site also alleged that an insider close to the duo claimed that things have been so good between Harris and T.I. in the wake of her divorce filing and amid reports they may be getting back together that the couple had “even been romantic together” over the holiday period.

-What do you think of Tiny Harris’s recent confessions about a potentially reconciliation with T.I.?
+What do you think of Tiny Harris’s recent confessions about a potential reconciliation with T.I.?

-[Featured Images by Prince Williams/Getty Images for PUMA]
+[Featured Images by Prince Williams/Getty Images]